bigbins/AMLNet-model/README.md

 # AMLNet
-This code implements AMLNet from the manuscript "<font size="4">***AMLnet, A deep-learning pipeline for the differential diagnosis of acute myeloid leukemia from bone marrow smears***</font>".
+This code implements AMLNet from the manuscript "<font size="4">***A deep-learning pipeline for the diagnosis and discrimination of acute myeloid leukemia from bone marrow smears***</font>".

 ## Prerequisites
 Any operating system on which you can run GPU-accelerated PyTorch.
 Python >=3.8.
 For packages see requirements.txt.